m0rgan-plot/lipaix-discord-bot/README.md

 After your credentials are added, go ahead and run the app:

 ```
-node app.js
+node app.ts
 ```

 > ⚙️ A package [like `nodemon`](https://github.com/remy/nodemon), which watches for local changes and restarts your app, may be helpful while locally developing.

-If you aren't following the [getting started guide](https://discord.com/developers/docs/getting-started), you can move the contents of `examples/app.js` (the finished `app.js` file) to the top-level `app.js`.
+If you aren't following the [getting started guide](https://discord.com/developers/docs/getting-started), you can move the contents of `examples/app.ts` (the finished `app.ts` file) to the top-level `app.ts`.

 ### Set up interactivity